zigt-create/drupal_version-checker/README.md

-# Kees-TM Admin CSS & JS tweaks
+# Kees-TM Version Checker

-Admin tweaks is a Drupal 8 module.
+Version checker is a Drupal 8 module.
 This module will:

-- Add A CSS and JS file to all admin pages
-- For now the only thing this will do is hide upload button when IMCE is active
-  - Needs more work
+- Add a json output for php version & drupal version

 ## Installation